jararias/caelus/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7897639.svg)](https://doi.org/10.5281/zenodo.7897639)

 This is a Python implementation of the CAELUS sky classification algorithm, described in Ruiz-Arias and Gueymard (2023) (under review).
-It also provides easy access to the [data](https://doi.org/10.5281/zenodo.7897639) that has been used to develop, validate and benchmark the classifier.
+It also provides easy access to the [data set](https://doi.org/10.5281/zenodo.7897639) that has been used to develop, validate and benchmark the classifier.

 #### Installation